-- Press halfway.
-(Press lightly to focus.) - Press the shutter button halfway.
+Press the shutter button halfway.
 The camera beeps twice, and AF frames are displayed around image areas in focus.

-- Press all the way down.
-(From the halfway position, press fully to shoot.) - The camera shoots, as a shutter sound is played. - Keep the camera still until the shutter sound ends.
+Press all the way down.
+(From the halfway position, press fully to shoot.)

+- The camera shoots, as a shutter sound is played. - Keep the camera still until the shutter sound ends.